z33kz33k/scraperscrape/README.md

 # scraperscrape
----

-Scrape [The Skyscraper Center](http://www.skyscrapercenter.com/) for data on the world's skyscrapers.
+Scrape [The Skyscraper Center](http://www.skyscrapercenter.com/) and [EMPORIS](https://www.emporis.com/) for data on the world's skyscrapers.